What is glycemic load?

 Why does it matter to me?

-Uncontrolled blood sugar levels that are too high, lead to many health problems including damage to the heart, kidneys and eyes.
+Uncontrolled blood sugar levels that are too high, can lead to many health problems including coronary heart disease3.

-A low glycemic load diet has been shown to help with acne - see link below.
+A low glycemic load diet has been shown to help with acne5.

 What should my glycemic load be?